Skip to content

 Both, common and private, hierarchies has the same process to be created.

-7. Mandatory Set the real section tipo (normally hierarchy20)
+- Mandatory Set the real section tipo (usually hierarchy20)

 For simplified the creation and load toponymy hierarchies is possible use the Maintenance panel to control the all toponyms hierarchies.

-3. Check the country that you want to load.
+Check the country or the normalized hierarchy that you want to load.
 (Is possible check more than one)